-The Three-Eyed Raven warned Bran "The past is already written.
-The ink is dry," but we got our first inkling that that might not be exactly true outside the Tower of Joy, when Bran called out to his young father and Ned Stark actually turned around, as though he had heard him.
-Now we know that what the Three-Eyed Raven said wasn't really true, since Bran can use both of his powers — greenvision and warging — at once and end up changing the course of history.
-This essentially makes him the most important character, since basically anything and everything in the story could be happening because Bran wills it to.
+The Three-Eyed Raven warns Bran "The past is already written.
+The ink is dry," but we get our first inkling that that might not be exactly true outside the Tower of Joy, when Bran calls out to his young father and Ned Stark actually turns around, as though he hears his son's voice.
+Now we know that what the Three-Eyed Raven said wasn't really true, since Bran can use both of his powers — greenvision and warging — at once and end up influencing the course of history.
+This essentially makes him the most important character in #GameOfThrones, since basically anything and everything in the story could be happening because Bran wills it to.

-The following are five possible ways that Bran might end up warping — or warging — the future of the Seven Kingdoms, in order of likelihood.
+The following are five possible Bran Stark fan theories to explain how Bran might end up warping — or warging — the future of the Seven Kingdoms, in order of likelihood.

 After the Night King touches Bran (a power known as branding), the Three-Eyed Raven tells his student: